5 Reasons to visit the riverside town of Stanford

 Right in Queen Victoria Street is Don Gelato; serving high-quality, traditional Italian homemade gelato.
 This family-owned business is an element of surprise in a dorpie (small-town) and has the most interesting flavours to select from.
 Our go-to is always anything with chocolate and before you make your decision, they allow you to taste the gelato before ordering your scoops.

 Breath in fresh air

-Being a countryside town, Stanford is known for its amazing hiking, walking and cycling trials.
+Being a countryside town, Stanford is known for its amazing hiking, walking, and cycling trails.
 Wandelpad, a trial that goes along Kleine Rivier and through the town is considered a must-do walking route.
-There are many other popular and complex ones to try so make sure to ask locals.
+There are many other popular and complex ones to try to make sure to ask locals.

 Eat to your heart’s content